aanas1010/Vaccine-Management-System/phase2/design_document.md

   * So far our group has used the issues tab to bring up any issues we have with the design of our project.
 Some examples can be seen below.
     * Reworking the hierarchy of clinics and bookable clinics
     * Reworking the hierarchy of the use cases and their interaction with VaccineManagement
+  * As of phase 2, our group has increased our use of the issues tab.
+Some issues include:
+    * Creating Javadocs for all non-private methods
+    * Implmenting the builder design pattern
+    * Create controllers and adapters to integrate the database (dependency inversion)

 ## Code Style and Documentation
 For this project we have been documenting all the code we are writing as well as reviewing the pull requests group members make and adjusting style errors